How Hearing Aids Help Speech Recognition

 The new Signia Primax hearing aid builds upon binax technology to ease the listening effort and support the brain in hearing.
 Primax boasts the Speech Master feature, which allows wearers to single out the dominant speaker and reduce background noise, while highlighting speaker voices with outstanding sound quality.

-The newest hearing aid from Starkey Hearing Aids, the Muse iQ, processes simultaneous sounds while bringing clear speech to the forefront.
+A hearing aid from Starkey Hearing Aids, the Muse iQ, processes simultaneous sounds while bringing clear speech to the forefront.
 As a result, speech sounds crisp and clear, with accuracy even in the most difficult listening situations.

 The Halo iQ Made for iPhone hearing aid uses wireless connection to open up a world of accessibility for hearing aid wearers.
 By turning the iPhone into an assistive listening device, the microphone will pick up and amplify speech sounds that are streamed wirelessly to the Halo hearing aids.
 As such, speech is clear, in any environment.